ghga-de/nf-aceseq/docs/usage.md

 - Mpileup Options

---mpileup_qual: Minimum base quality.
+--mpileup_qual: quality used for parameter ‘Q’ in samtools mpileup.
+Minimum base quality.
 Default: 0

 - Phasing options

---minHT: Minumum HT.
+--minHT: Minumum HT.minimum number of consecutive SNPs to be considered for haploblocks.
 Default: 5

 - SNV Merge filter

---snp_min_coverage: Minimum SNP coverage.
+--snp_min_coverage: Minimum SNP coverage. minimum coverage in control for SNP.
 Default: 5

 - Annotate CNV files

---min_X_ratio: Default 0.8
+--min_X_ratio: minimum ratio for number of reads on chrY per base over number of reads per base over whole genome to be considered as female.
+Default 0.8
---min_Y_ratio: Default 0.12
+--min_Y_ratio: minimum ratio for number of reads on chrY per base over number of reads per base over whole genome to be considered as male.
+Default 0.12

 - CNV Merge filter

---cnv_min_coverage: Default 5000
+--cnv_min_coverage: minimum coverage for 1kb windows to be considered for merging in 10kb windows.
+Default 5000
---mapping_quality: Default 1000
+--mapping_quality: minimum mapping quality for 1kb windows to be considered for merging in 10kb windows (maximum mappability).
+Default 1000
---min_windows: Default 5
+--min_windows: minimum number of 1kb windows fullfilling cnv_min_coverage and mapping_quality to obtain merged 10kb windows.
+Default 5

 - Correct GC options

---lowess_f: Default 0.1
+--lowess_f: f parameter for R lowess function.
+Default 0.1
---scale_factor: Default 0.9
+--scale_factor: scale_factor for R lowess function.
+Default 0.9
---covplot_tlims: Default 4
+--covplot_ylims: ylims for Rplots in GC-bias plots.
+Default 4
---gc_bias_json_key: Default "gc-bias"
+--gc_bias_json_key: key in GC-bias json.
+Default "gc-bias"

 - Breakpoints and gaps options

---min_DDI_length: Default 1000
+--min_DDI_length: minimum length for DEL/DUP/INV to be considered for breakpoint integration.
+Default 1000
---selSVColumn: Default "eventScore"
+--selSVColumn: column from bedpe file to be recored in ${pid}_sv_points.txt file.
+Default "eventScore"

 - PSCBS options

---min_seg_width: Default 2000
+--min_seg_width: segmentByPairedPSCBS() minwidth parameter in PSCBS R package.
+Default 2000
---undo_SD: Default  24
+--undo_SD: segmentByPairedPSCBS() undo.SD parameter in PSCBS R package.
+Default  24
---pscbs_prune_height: Default 0
+--pscbs_prune_height: pruneByHClust() parameter h in PSCBS R package.
+Default 0
---min_gap_length: Default 500000
+--min_gap_length: Default 9000

 - mark Segments with HomozygDel options

---min_segment_map: Default 0.6
+--min_segment_map: minimum average mappability over segment to be kept after segmentation.
+Default 0.6

 - cluster and prune segments

---min_seg_length_prune: Default 9000
+--min_seg_length_prune: maximum of segment to be considered for merging to neighbouring segment prior to clustering.
+Default 9000
---min_num_SNPs: Default 15
+--min_num_SNPs: maximum number of SNPs in segment to be considered for merging to neighbouring segment prior to clustering.
+Default 15
---clustering: Default "yes"
+--clustering: should segments be clustered (yes|no), coerage and BAF will be estimated and assigned clusterwide.
+Default "yes"
---min_cluster_number: Default 1
+--min_cluster_number: minimum number of clusters to be tried with BIC.
+Default 1
---min_membership: Default 0.8
+--min_membership: obsolete.
+Default 0.8
 --min_distance: Default 0.05

 - estimate Purity Ploidy

 --minLim: Default 0.47
 --maxLim: Default 0.53
---min_length_purity: Default 1000000
+--min_length_purity: minimum length of segments to be considered for tumor cell content and ploidy estimation.
+Default 1000000
---min_hetSNPs_purity: Default 5000
+--min_hetSNPs_purity: minimum number of control heterozygous SNPs in segments to be considered for tumor cell content and ploidy estimation.
+Default 5000
 --dh_stop: Default "max"
 --min_length_dh_stop: Default 1000000
 --dh_zero: Default "no"
---purity_min: Default 0.15
+--purity_min: minimum tumor cell content allowed.
+Default 0.15
 --purity_max: Default 1.0
 --ploidy_min: Default 1.0
 --ploidy_max: Default 6.5